RectifiedHR: Enable Efficient High-Resolution Synthesis via Energy Rectification: Supplementary

 \subsection{Hyperparameter details and quantitative results for applying \textit{RectifiedHR} to applications}

-\textbf{The combination of \textit{RectifiedHR} and WAN.} \textit{RectifiedHR} can be directly applied to video diffusion models such as WAN~\cite{wan}.
+\textbf{The combination of \textit{RectifiedHR} and WAN.} \textit{RectifiedHR} can be directly applied to video diffusion models such as WAN~\citep{wan}.
 The officially supported maximum resolution for WAN 1.3B is $480 \times 832$ over 81 frames.
-Our goal is to generate videos at $960 \times 1664$ resolution using WAN 1.3B on an NVIDIA A800 GPU.
+Our goal is to generate videos at $960 \times 1664$ resolution using WAN 1.3B.
 The direct inference baseline refers to generating a $960 \times 1664$ resolution video directly using WAN 1.3B.
 In contrast, \textit{WAN+RectifiedHR} refers to using \textit{RectifiedHR} to generate the same-resolution video.
-The selected hyperparameters in Eq.~\ref{eqa6} and Eq.~\ref{eqa8} of the main text are: $N = 2$, $\omega_{\text{max}} = 10$, $\omega_{\text{min}} = 5$, $T_{\text{min}} = 30$, $T_{\text{max}} = 50$, $M_T = 1$, and $M_{\omega} = 1$.
+The selected hyperparameters in Eq.7 and Eq.9 of the main text are: $N = 2$, $\omega_{\text{max}} = 10$, $\omega_{\text{min}} = 5$, $T_{\text{min}} = 30$, $T_{\text{max}} = 50$, $M_T = 1$, and $M_{\omega} = 1$.
+Our quantitative experimental details follow~\citep{videocrafter1} on 40 videos.

 \textbf{The combination of \textit{RectifiedHR} and OIR.} \textit{RectifiedHR} can also be applied to image editing tasks.
-We employ SDXL as the base model and randomly select several high-resolution images from the OIR-Bench~\cite{oir} dataset for qualitative comparison.
-Specifically, we compare two approaches: (1) direct single-object editing using OIR~\cite{oir}, and (2) OIR combined with \textit{RectifiedHR}.
+We employ SDXL as the base model and randomly select several high-resolution images from the OIR-Bench~\citep{oir} dataset for qualitative comparison.
+Specifically, we compare two approaches: (1) direct single-object editing using OIR~\citep{oir}, and (2) OIR combined with \textit{RectifiedHR}.
 While the OIR baseline directly edits high-resolution images, the combined method first downsamples the input to $1024 \times 1024$, performs editing via the OIR pipeline, and then applies \textit{RectifiedHR} during the denoising phase to restore fine-grained image details.
-For the $2048 \times 2048$ resolution setting, the hyperparameters in Eq.~\ref{eqa6} and Eq.~\ref{eqa8} of the main text are: $N = 2$, $\omega_{\text{max}} = 30$, $\omega_{\text{min}} = 5$, $T_{\text{min}} = 40$, $T_{\text{max}} = 50$, $M_T = 1$, and $M_{\omega} = 1$.
+For the $2048 \times 2048$ resolution setting, the hyperparameters in Eq.7 and Eq.9 of the main text are: $N = 2$, $\omega_{\text{max}} = 30$, $\omega_{\text{min}} = 5$, $T_{\text{min}} = 40$, $T_{\text{max}} = 50$, $M_T = 1$, and $M_{\omega} = 1$.
 For the $3072 \times 3072$ resolution setting, the hyperparameters are: $N = 3$, $\omega_{\text{max}} = 40$, $\omega_{\text{min}} = 5$, $T_{\text{min}} = 40$, $T_{\text{max}} = 50$, $M_T = 1$, and $M_{\omega} = 1$.